 Ranjit S. Dhindsa ’95, Partner, Hollingsworth LLP: I support Maryland Carey Law because the school transforms diverse students into passionate, empowered, inspired catalysts who advocate for equal justice, safeguard fundamental legal rights of clients, transform communities and society at large, and exercise leadership to promote the egalitarianism paramount to our democracy.

-Bryan K. Saxton ’09, Managing Member, Saxton Law: I support Maryland Carey Law because I believe in the importance of giving back.
+Bryan K. Saxton ’09, Partner, Rosenberg Martin Greenberg, LLP: I support Maryland Carey Law because I believe in the importance of giving back.
 I was fortunate to receive financial assistance to attend Maryland Carey Law as the Osborne Scholar.
 That experience enabled me to do things I would not have been able to otherwise.
 Giving is my way of helping others to have similar experiences.